karma4u101/Templating-With-Twitter-Bootstrap/README.md

 	File ==> Import...
 	Select General ==> Existing Project into Workspace Use "Brows" to look up the project root ....

+###Others

+There is also support for IDEA and ENSIME ...
+**Note:** Can someone with insite in how to use thouse modules please contribute a updat to this document.

 User powered basic example
 ==========================